-Purpose and link to strategy Operation Maximum opportunity Performance conditions (I) The discretion available to the Committee remains unchanged and continues to provide wide-ranging discretion on the award and vesting of bonuses.
+Purpose and link to strategy Operation Maximum opportunity Performance conditions The discretion available to the Committee remains unchanged and continues to provide wide-ranging discretion on the award and vesting of bonuses.
 In particular the Committee has discretion to amend the payout should any formulaic output not reflect the Committee's assessment of overall business performance, including health and safety issues.
 Any bonus payout is ultimately at the discretion of the Committee.
 Performance Share Plan (PSP) (3).(4) To link reward to key business targets for the longer term and to retain executives and the creation of value for shareholders by rewarding long term objectives.
 Awards are usually granted annually under the PSP to Executive Directors and other selected senior executives.
 Individual award levels and performance conditions on which vesting will be dependent are reviewed annually by the Remuneration Committee.
 Awards may be granted as conditional awards of shares, nil-cost options or forfeitable share awards (or, if appropriate, as cash-settled equivalents).
 Awards normally vest at the end of a period of at least three years following grant although may vest early on leaving employment or on a change of control (see later sections).
 An additional payment (in the form of cash or shares) may be made in respect of shares which vest under PSP awards to reflect the value of dividends which would have been paid on those shares during the vesting period (this payment may assume that dividends had been reinvested in Company shares on a cumulative basis).
 PSP awards will be subject to potential withholding or clawback during the five year period following the date of award in exceptional circumstances of evidence coming to light of misconduct justifying summary dismissal or of a material misstatement of the financial accounts or an error in the calculation of the extent of payment or vesting of an incentive.
-In the event of a material health and safety breach by the Group during the period between grant and vesting of an award, the Remuneration Committee may reduce the number of shares which would otherwise vest as a result of the EPS and ROCE performance conditions to ensure that the vesting outcome is appropriate.
-The maximum annual award permitted under the PSP is shares with a market value (as determined by the Committee) of 350% of salary.
+In the event of a material health and safety breach by the Group during the period between grant and vesting of an award, the The maximum annual award permitted under the PSP is shares with a market value (as determined by the Committee) of 350% of salary.
 Each year the Remuneration Committee determines the actual award level for individual Executive Directors within this limit.
-Vesting of PSP awards is usually dependent on, but not limited to, measures of Group earnings and return on total investment with the precise measures and weighting of the measures determined by the Committee ahead of each award.
+Vesting of PSP awards is usually dependent on, but not limited to, measures of Group earnings and return on total investment with the precise measures and weighting of the measure determined by the Committee ahead of each award.
 These details are disclosed in the Annual Report on Remuneration section of this Remuneration Report.
-Performance will usually be measured over a three year performance period.
-For achieving a 'threshold' level of performance measure, no more than 25% of the portion of the PSP award determined by that measure will vest.
-Vesting then increases on a sliding scale to 100% for achieving a stretching maximum performance target.
+Performance will usually be measured over a thre year performance period For achieving a 'threshold level of performance measure, no more than 25% of the portion of th PSP award determined by that measure will vest Vesting then increases or a sliding scale to 100% for achieving a stretching maximum performance target.